Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 A single disruption can trigger hundreds of exceptions across a network.
 Each one requires a decision.
 Each decision requires context.
 When a control tower flashes red 500 times in an hour, it creates a cascading effect: teams are overwhelmed, response times slow down, and execution quality deteriorates.

 The irony is that the more visibility you have, the more problems you see.
 Without execution capability, that visibility just becomes noise.
+Only 62% of respondents said their organization was very effective at supply chain operations (RSM US, 2025)—meaning nearly 4 in 10 enterprises acknowledge significant operational gaps even with modern tooling in place.

 The Evolution: Visibility vs. Autonomous Execution